 The more time you have, the less stress you'll have.
 You'll have plenty of time to give the essay your best effort.

 Be honest.
-You're running late (see number 1), you can't think of what to write, and someone e-mails you a heartwarming story.
+You're running late (see #1), you can't think of what to write, and someone e-mails you a heartwarming story.
 With just a tweak here and there, it could be a great essay, you think.
 It's what you would have written if you'd just had enough time.
 Don't be fooled!
 College admission officers have read hundreds, even thousands of essays.
 They are masters at discovering any form of plagiarism.
-Adapting an email story, buying an essay from some Internet site, getting someone else to write your essay—admission officers have seen it all.
+Adapting an e-mail story, buying an essay from some Internet site, getting someone else to write your essay, admission people have seen it all.
 Don't risk your college career by taking the easy way out.

 Write and rewrite.
 Don't try to write a masterpiece on your first try.
 It's not possible, and all that pressure is likely to give you writer's block.
 For your first draft, write anything that comes to mind about your topic.
 Don't worry too much about grammar or spelling.
 Just get it down on paper (or computer screen).
 Then let it "rest" for a few hours or a few days.
 When you come back to the draft, look for ways to make it more focused and better written.
 Some people are "fat" writers: they write long, wordy first drafts that need to be shortened later.
 Others are "skinny" writers: they write short and simple first drafts and then need to add details or examples to "flesh out" the skeleton.
 Either way, don't be afraid to make major changes at this stage.
 Are there details that don't really relate to the topic?
 Cut them.
 Do you need another example?
 Put it in.

-Here are two other things to try, suggested by a college counselor.
+Here are two other things to try, suggested by one college counselor.

 Don't expect too much from an essay.
 The application essay is important, but it's not the only thing that is considered.
 "Can [the essay] make a difference in getting the 'thin versus thick' envelope?
-Absolutely, but that is the exception rather than the rule."
-That's because admission officers look at the whole package—your academics, extracurricular activities, standardized tests, and other factors.
+Absolutely," says the New York director.
+"But that is the exception rather than the rule."
+That's because admission officers look at the whole package, your academics, extracurricular activities, standardized tests, and other factors.
 A great essay rarely makes up for a weak academic record.
 On the other hand, a mediocre essay won't necessarily consign your application to the "deny" list.
 So make your essay as well-written as you can, but don't put so much pressure on yourself that the rest of the application fades in importance.